QuantEcon/python-lecture-sandpit.myst/lectures/back_prop.md

 To introduce elementary concepts, we study an example in which $x$ and $y$ are scalars.

-We'll describe the following concepts:
+We'll describe the following concepts that are brick and mortar for neural networks:
  * a neuron
  * an activation function
  * a network of neurons